Abastro/xmonad-profiles/README.md

 2. `cd xmonad-profiles` to get into the repo directory.
 3. Run `./install.sh` to install `xmonad-manage`
     * Likely requires granting executable permission.
-    * Adds `xmonad-manage` executable `$HOME/.cabal/bin`.
+    * Adds `xmonad-manage` executable `/opt/bin`.
 This might change in near future.
 4. Run `xmonad-manage setup` to install required components.
 5. Run `xmonad-manage install <profile-path>` to install the specified profile.
     * Currently supported profiles: `pulpmonad`, `xmonad-test`

-This procedure automatically installs profiles in `/usr/share/xsessions/`, which you can select from login screen.
+This procedure automatically installs profiles in `/usr/share/xsessions/`, which you can select from the login screen.

 ## XMonad-Manage